India says it may approve vaccine in weeks, outlines plan

-NEW DELHI (AP) — India’s health ministry announced Tuesday that some COVID-19 vaccines are likely to receive licenses in the next few weeks and outlined an initial plan to immunize 300 million people.
+NEW DELHI (AP) — India’s Health Ministry has announced that some COVID-19 vaccines are likely to receive licenses in the next few weeks and outlined an initial plan to immunize 300 million people.

-Health officials said three vaccine companies have applied for early approval for emergency use in India: Serum Institute of India, which has been licensed to manufacture the AstraZeneca vaccine, Pfizer Inc., and Indian manufacturer Bharat Biotech.
+Health officials said Tuesday that three vaccine companies have applied for early approval for emergency use in India: Serum Institute of India, which has been licensed to manufacture the AstraZeneca vaccine, Pfizer Inc., and Indian manufacturer Bharat Biotech.

-“Some of them may get licensed in the next few weeks,” federal health secretary Rajesh Bhushan said.
+“Some of them may get licensed in the next few weeks,” federal Health Secretary Rajesh Bhushan said.

 India says its initial immunization plan revolves around three priority groups: 10 million healthcare workers, 20 million front-line workers such as the police and military, and 270 million other people either above age 50 or who have diseases that make them more vulnerable to COVID-19’s effects.

-The health ministry has previously set a target of August 2021 for immunizing these people.
+The Health Ministry has previously set a target of August 2021 for immunizing these people.

 India’s population is nearly 1.4 billion.